threefoldfoundation/blockchain_partners/README.md

 * The Dockerfile contains code on how to build the docker image
 * The examples directory can contain any HowTos or any tutorials or any other helpful information for the community or end users
 * The scripts directory can contain all the scripts to automate, deploy, build, monitor for the partner node
+* The config directory may contain user specific configuration / settings / files / keys required to build into the image

 ### Maintainers of this repository